0426orange/Program_practice/Mobile app/README.md

 # Overview

-{This project is the practice C# software for me to learn more languages.}
+{This project is the practice mobile app for me to learn more languages.}

 {This program is a shopping list program that user can input what that want to buy and can save the shoping list as a text file.}